 Visiting hours at Cookeville Regional Medical Center shall be observed as follows:

-Nursery: Visitation is limited to a maximum of two people over the age of 16; there are no visitors under the age of 16 allowed in the nursery.
+- Nursery: Visitation is limited to a maximum of 2 people over the age of 2; exceptions may be made at the discretion of the unit director/nursing supervisor.
 Visitors must be free of signs and symptoms of illness (including but not limited to fever or cough).
-One visitor must have a matching band to the baby.
+1 visitor must have a matching band to the baby.
 Visitors cannot compromise safety or care of the patient and may be limited at the discretion of staff and providers

-- Emergency room: Visitors in the ER are limited to two (2) unless physician/nursing staff approves
+- Emergency Room: Visitors in the ER are limited to one (1) visitor unless physician/nursing staff approves variability.

-- ICU – One support person of the patient’s choice will be allowed to remain with the patient 24 hours a day to provide emotional and social One additional visitor may visit from the hours of 7:30 a.m.-6:30 p.m. and 7:30-9 p.m.
-Two visitors is the maximum that our rooms will accommodate and still allow us to care for patients.
+- ICU: One support person of the patient’s choice will be allowed to remain with the patient 24 hours a day to provide emotional and social support.
+Two additional visitors may visit from the hours of 7:30 am-6:30 pm and 7:30 pm-9:00 pm.
+Three visitors is the maximum the rooms will accommodate and still allow us to care for patients.
 Additional visitors may remain in the larger ICU waiting room.
-Children under the age of 12 are not routinely permitted to visit.
 All visitors will check in at the nurses’ station and receive a visitor badge that is to be worn during the visit to the patient.
 Visiting hours may be altered due to extenuating circumstances and/or patient condition.

-- CVICU: One support person of the patient’s choice will be allowed to remain with the patient 24 hours a day to provide emotional and social One additional visitor may visit from the hours of 7:30 a.m.-2 p.m., 4-6:30 p.m. and 7:30-9 p.m.
-Two visitors is the maximum that our rooms will accommodate and still allow us to care for patients.
-Additional visitors may remain in the larger CVICU waiting room.
-Children under the age of 12 will not routinely be permitted.
+- CVICU: One support person of the patient’s choice will be allowed to remain with the patient 24 hours a day to provide emotional and social support.
+Two additional visitors may visit from the hours of 7:30 am-2:00 pm, 4:00 pm-6:30 pm and 7:30 pm-9:00 pm.
+Three visitors is the maximum the rooms will accommodate and still allow us to care for patients.
+Additional visitors may remain in the waiting room.
 As circumstances necessitate, visiting hours may be changed to or omitted in order to provide essential care for our patients.